AllieBiediger/Allie_Biediger_Portfolio/README.md

 ### Project 3: Child Care Prices Analysis - Political
 * Through this analysis I explored data surrounding child care prices and factors and found actionable insights that address these issues.
 The presentation is done through marketing media in a political sphere where a politician is building a platform.

+### Project 4: Netflix Analysis
+* This analysis explores the top charts on the Netflix platform, and pitches a new show through a strategic roll out to build on the success of the Bridgerton and their spin-off.
+Examining the global trends demons